 Music - MUSIC 257

 This course explores the relationship between development and intermediate piano study.
 The content and structure of an intermediate piano student's preparation will be examined.
-This is the second course in a series and emphasizes techniques and methods for the intermediate piano student, including the following topics: intermediate methods and materials, repertoire, supplemental and functional skills, and the knowledge of professional organizations.
+This is the second course in a series and emphasizes techniques and methods for the intermediate piano student, including the following topics: intermediate methods and materials, repertoire, supplemental and functional skills and the knowledge of professional organizations.
+This course requires all students must meet the requirements of a criminal background check.

 (A requirement that must be completed before taking this course.)